 The Indigenous Expenditure Report method uses the ABS Government Purpose Classification (GPC) to categorise expenditure by service area.
 However, data collected under the National Framework are also mapped to the outcome categories agreed by the Council of Australian Governments (COAG) for the National Indigenous Reform Agreement (NIRA) and the Overcoming Indigenous Disadvantage (OID) framework.
 In some cases, the GPC framework does not provide sufficient disaggregation to map to these outcome categories.
-For example, the NIRA and the OID framework includes child care services and child protection and support services as separate outcome areas, whereas the GPC groups these into one category; family and child welfare services (GPC 0621).

-The definitions and guidelines for the classification structure used in the Indigenous Expenditure Report are presented in chapter 4 of the 2014 Expenditure Data Manual.
+The definitions and guidelines for the classification structure used in the Indigenous Expenditure Report are presented in chapter 4 of the 2017 Report Expenditure Data Manual.